influxdata/docs-v2/content/v2.0/organizations/buckets/create-bucket.md

 to create a new bucket.
 A bucket requires the following:

 - A name
-- The name or ID of the organization to which it belongs
+- The name or ID of the organization the bucket belongs to
 - A retention period in nanoseconds

 ```sh